top of page

 Institute Highlights by Year

-In the eighteen years since its founding, IOCS scientists have produced an impressive record of peer-reviewed publications and accomplishments, while also frequently working with policymakers at the local, national, and international levels.
+In the two decades since its founding, IOCS scientists have produced an impressive record of peer-reviewed publications and accomplishments, while also frequently working with policymakers at the local, national, and international levels.
 IOCS has employed and collaborated with many scientists, graduate students, NGOs, foundations, and other key groups to make a difference for the future of our oceans.

 -